Sorry, this program is not available for local students.

 Urban and regional planning is more than just creating physical environments – it’s a way of sustainably changing and shaping the world.

-You will learn to understand all the influences that affect the way we live, work, play and commute and the many other considerations involved in creating sustainable and liveable cities and regions.
+Learn to understand the influences that affect the way we live, work, play and commute, and consider the many factors involved in creating sustainable and liveable cities and regions.

 This program is suitable for anyone with a passion for geography, urban design, history, economics, politics or environmental studies.

 While this program focuses on Melbourne and its surrounds, you will be introduced to planning practices across the world.
 You will be involved in many real-life projects with leading practitioners.